Soname-Solutions/salmon/config/sample_settings/README.md

 ### Tooling environment

 - metrics_collection_interval_min - interval (in minutes) for extracting metrics from monitored environments
+- digest_report_period_hours - indicates how many recent hours should be covered in the daily digest report.
+Defaults to 24 hours.
+- digest_cron_expression: the cron schedule to trigger the daily digest report.
+Defaults to "cron(0 8 * * ? *)", every day at 8am UTC.

 #### Grafana settings
 The Grafana stack will be deployed only if the Grafana related settings are provided in the "grafana_instance" section, nested within the "tooling_environment" configuration.